lewishazell/openapi-generator-gauge-plugin/README.md

 Ensure your specs are in the correct directory, ready to be executed.

+**NOTE:** For details on how to write your Gauge specs for use with this plugin, see the [spec authoring guide](docs/spec-authoring.md).

 ### 5. Run the tests

 Navigate to the generated client folder and run your Gauge tests.